-- .1 Prior to energizing or commissioning the switchgear on site: - .1 Final cleaning of the equipment shall be done, including bus work, power/control compartments, and complete exterior surfaces. - .2 Factory-made connections shall be checked for mechanical security, and electrical continuity. - .3 Test all mechanical and electrical components for proper operation and function in accordance with the manufacturer's recommendations, including but not limited to the following: - Perform insulation resistance measurements on bus, phase-to-phase and phase- to-ground with all switches and breakers in the normal operating position, and all PTs / Arrestors disconnected.
+- a.
+Prior to energizing or commissioning the switchgear on site: - 1.
+Final cleaning of the equipment shall be done, including bus work, power/control compartments, and complete exterior surfaces. - 2.
+Factory-made connections shall be checked for mechanical security, and electrical continuity. - 3.
+Test all mechanical and electrical components for proper operation and function in accordance with the manufacturer's recommendations, and the most recent version of NETA ATS, including but not limited to the following: - Perform insulation resistance measurements on bus, phase-to-phase and phase- to-ground with all switches and breakers in the normal operating position, and all PTs / Arrestors disconnected. - Manually open and close each breaker and switch, adjusting main contact alignment and wiping action in accordance with manufacturer's recommendation. - Measure contact resistance with a low resistance ohmmeter of the breakers and switches in the closed position. - Measure control circuit insulation resistance to ground. - Test all protective relays and overcurrent devices, and verify the settings comply with the co-ordination study.
+Testing to include all tripping circuits to the end protective device. - Differential protection (87/87L) schemes shall be dual-end tested as described in clause 26 08 00.03 14 Protective relay .2 - Inspect all current transformers and relays for correct polarity connections and installation of jumpers in unused current transformer circuits.
+Confirm there is but one grounding point on each CT secondary circuit.

-- Manually open and close each breaker and switch, adjusting main contact alignment and wiping action in accordance with manufacturer's recommendation.
-Measure contact resistance with a low resistance ohmmeter of the breakers and switches in the closed position. - Measure control circuit insulation resistance to ground. - Test all protective relays and overcurrent devices, and verify the settings comply with the co-ordination study.
-Testing to include all tripping circuits to the end protective device. - Inspect all current transformers and relays for correct polarity connections and installation of jumpers in unused current transformer circuits.
-Confirm there is but one grounding point on each CT secondary circuit. - Verify mechanical interlocks, simulating potential operating conditions (e.g., closing tie breaker on double ended board with both mains closed). - Check that all ground connections have been securely made. - Confirm any switchgear accessories operate as intended (breaker hoists, breaker rails, racking tools, etc.) - .2 Once energized: - .1 Phasing shall be performed across any breaker or switch fed from two alternate sources. (e.g., HV loop breakers, HV/LV tie breakers) - .2 Voltage indicators (Martindale) if present, shall be verified for proper operation.
+- Verify mechanical interlocks, simulating potential operating conditions (e.g., closing tie breaker on double ended board with both mains closed). - Check that all ground connections have been securely made. - Confirm any switchgear accessories operate as intended (breaker hoists, breaker rails, racking tools, etc.) - b.
+Once energized: - Phasing shall be performed across any breaker or switch fed from two alternate sources. (e.g., HV loop breakers, HV/LV tie breakers) - Voltage indicators (Martindale) if present, shall be verified for proper operation. - Any integrated systems testing as defined per project design and specifications.

-7. Emergency Generators
+8. Emergency generators

-- .1 Prior to connecting the generator on site, it shall be 'acceptance tested' in its final position with all environmental controls enabled and functional in the automatic mode of operation.
-Testing requirements for acceptance prior to energization are the following: - Safety shutdowns

-- Four hour run test in accordance with CSA C282, monitoring all essential parameters - Functional test of emergency system through isolation of normal supply to transfer switch, confirming automatic startup and load acceptance. - .2 Prior to handover, all generator alarm and status points shall be tested back to their respective local and remote devices (BAS/SCADA) - .3 Prior to handover, all generators equipped with fuel tank(s) shall be filled to the full level as defined by the associated fuel gauge(s).
-Tank(s) to include both day-tank and main- tank. - .4 Generator shall be clear of all alarms and in normal operating mode prior to handover.
+- a.
+Prior to connecting the generator on site, it shall be 'acceptance tested' in its final position with all environmental controls enabled and functional in the automatic mode of operation.
+Testing requirements for acceptance prior to energization are the following: - Safety shutdowns - Four hour run test in accordance with CSA C282, monitoring all essential parameters. - Functional test of emergency system through isolation of normal supply to transfer switch, confirming automatic startup and load acceptance. - b.
+Prior to handover, all generator alarm and status points shall be tested back to their respective local and remote devices (BAS/SCADA) - c.
+Prior to handover, all generators equipped with fuel tank(s) shall be filled to the full level as defined by the associated fuel gauge(s).
+Tank(s) to include both day-tank and main- tank. - d.
+Generator shall be clear of all alarms and in normal operating mode prior to handover.